-Banks that are not part of the Group operate under the Crédit Mutuel name in some French regions.
+Banks that are not part of the Group operate under the Crédit Mutuel name in certain regions of France.

 Of the 18 Crédit Mutuel federations operating in France, only 11 are part of the CM11-CIC Group.
 Banks in the other seven federations use the Crédit Mutuel name and logo, but they operate outside the Group.

-Three of these federations operate together and compete with the Group in many of its activities throughout France.
+Three of these federations operate together and compete with the Group throughout France in many of the businesses in which the Group is active.
 If one or more of the Crédit Mutuel federations that are outside the Group were to experience difficulties, such as a business downturn, a deterioration in asset quality or a rating downgrade, it is possible that the market would fail to understand that the federation in difficulty is not part of the Group.
-In such event, difficulties experienced by a federation outside of the Group could adversely affect the reputation of the Group and/or have an impact on the Group's financial position and earnings
+In such event, difficulties experienced by a federation outside of the Group could adversely affect the reputation of the Group and/or have an impact on the Group's financial condition and results of operations.

-The Group's Local Banks are part of a mutual financial support mechanism that includes all eighteen Crédit Mutuel federations, including those that are outside the Group.
+The Local Banks that are part of the Group are part of a mutual financial support mechanism that includes all eighteen Crédit Mutuel federations, including those that are outside the Group.